geoserver/geoserver-history/doc/en/user/source/data/app-schema/feature-chaining.rst

 .. note::

    * For many-to-many relationships, we can't use the same denormalized view for both sides of the nesting.

-   * If OCQL on the nested type refers to the id, it should be converted into a String, since the value it's comparing against in the parent feature is a string representation of the id.
-The function getId() however, returns a java object FeatureId instance.
-Perhaps this should be fixed in the future, but at the moment, functions such as strTrim() or strConcat() would do the job.
-This is shown in the CompositionPart example above.
-This hack is not needed for OCQL on the "container" feature type.

 Test this configuration by running a getFeature request for the nested feature type on its own.